Friday, December 12, 2008

 Camille Martin in moria

 Anyone who follows my work knows that I have a vested interest in the sonnet form.
 Several poets have asked me why, and I do not have an easy answer for them.
 I think that it has something to do with compression; I am fascinated with poetic compression, with how much information can be compressed into a small space.
 The word sonnet is derived from the Italian word sonneto, which means "little song."
 Maybe my obsession with sonnets comes from also being a songwriter, and writing songs is, for the most part, like being a miniaturist.
 Songs force you to squeeze entire universes into three or four verses, 10-20 lines.
-There are exceptions, like Sad-Eyed Lady of the Lowlands and Alice's Restaurant, but most songs in popular idioms are prized for being succinct, direct, and complex in their seeming simplicity.
+There are exceptions, but most songs in popular idioms are prized for being succinct, direct, and complex in their seeming simplicity.
 So perhaps writing sonnets is the closest a poet can get to writing songs.
 In any case, William Allegrezza is about to release a new issue of moria, his online journal.
-In it, I was excited to find a group of wonderful sonnets from Camille Martin.
-What I at first dimly suspected has now been affirmed; there is as much vitality, craft, and genuine art being transmitted via the Web as there is being released via print journals.
-Martin's sonnets deserve a closer look.
+In it, I was excited to find a group of interesting sonnets from Camille Martin.
 I have chosen two of the six to look at; the first is entitled poor souls:

 i copied it out of some book.